mylovelykohai/Team-Computer/Sentiment/README.md

 ## SentimentAnalysisData.xlsx
 The datafile being used in train.py.
 This file has been preprocessed to only contain data relevant to the application. *(Only keeping happy, sad and neutral for its data)*

+## ProcessData
+This script makes use of the happy sad and angry datasets so that it may be used by train more effectivly. by removing useless variables which may comflict with predictions.
+And puts it into 1 file

 ## Modules used.
 1. sklearn
 2. pandas